Research Output per year

-Currently on the Executive of the Committee on the Administration of Justice (CAJ)
+Formerly on the Executive of the Committee on the Administration of Justice (CAJ) 2018 - 2023

-John is a lecturer in Lecturer in Criminology in the School of Social Sciences, Education and Social Work, with research specialising in the area of policing.
+John is a senior lecturer in criminology in the School of Social Sciences, Education and Social Work, with research specialising in the area of policing.

 To date, he has worked on a variety of research, consultancy and advisory roles with all the major policing institutions in Northern Ireland.
-This includes experience of engaging and working with the Police Service of Northern Ireland, Northern Ireland Policing Board, Office of the Police Ombudsman for Northern, and the Police Federation for Northern Ireland.
+This includes experience of engaging and working with the Police Service of Northern Ireland, Northern Ireland Policing Board, and the Office of the Police Ombudsman for Northern.

-In addition, he has also acted as an Indepdendent member of the Belfast Policing and Community Safety Partnership.
+In addition, he has also acted as an Independent member of the Belfast Policing and Community Safety Partnership.

 John has published widely in the area of policing, with particular focus on police stop and search powers, community policing, police reform, public order policing and paramilitarism.